We will begin this sermon by turning to Luke 10:29

 In verse 5 of chapter 12 the command there is they were to seek the place where God chooses to put His name as His dwelling place.
 That can be nowhere except in the land of Israel where the Tabernacle, and later the Temple, were erected.
 This did not forbid the occasional sacrifice during a special event such as that which was made at Mount Ebal (Joshua 8:30) when they renewed the covenant.

-It is in verse 10 of Deuteronomy 12 that He qualifies when they would be free to do what He is commanding here.
+It is in Deuteronomy 12:10 that He qualifies when they would be free to do what He is commanding here.
 It will be when He has given them rest in the land; not being merely in the land, but in the land with "rest from all their enemies round about, so that you dwell in safety."
 That is so clear, if we're going to live by every word of God.

 The Israelites were in the land once they crossed the Jordan, but they did not possess it.
 Somebody else possessed it, and they had to take it from them.
 Turn to Numbers 32:2-7 and we will see what I just said is confirmed here.